razbag18/tictactoe/README.md

 2. Click on a box, put an 'X' inside using an eventListener

 *Second Day*

 3. Find 3 in a row horizontally to display winner
 4. Changing the DOM to display winner
 5. Find 3 in a row veritically and diagonally

 *Third Day*

 6. Refactoring code
 7. Detecing a draw
 8. Resetting board, fancy scoring system, styling

 **Review**

-I am really happy with my game, based on my experience level.
+I am really happy with my game based on my experience level.
 I completed the timeline I'd set out in two days, so I spent the third day making the players alternate after each turn.
 I would in the future like to advance the game with a few sound effects and a more celebrated winner pop-up that takes over the entire gameboard.
 I also didn't implement a scoring system to keep a tally of the game which would be very useful.
 I have coded a maximum number of games players can play so it's in the works.

 **Struggles**
 1. My logic to find a winner was initially extremeley long and repetative and begged to be put into a function.
-With Kusan's help I was able to achieve writing an appropriate function to check each line for 3 in a row and announcing a winner.
+With Kasun's help I was able to achieve writing an appropriate function to check each line for 3 in a row and announcing a winner.
 2. I struggled with the logic of stopping a player clicking on a square that was already taken by another player, and also how to stop the game.
-This has been recitified with Kusan's help.
+This has been recitified with Kasun's help.
 3. I am still having a scaling issue with the board but I think it's because I'm not entirely comfortable with using flex-box and css in general.
 As an extension I would like to change the design of the board so it uses media queries to scale the board down to fit within a phone screen.
-At this point I've used flex for the board but not for the items to the left and right of it, so when you open it on a phone you can't even see the board.
+At this point I've used flex for the board but not for the items to the left and right of it, so when you open it on a phone you can't even see the board. **UPDATE NOW PHONE FRIENDLY **
 4. Changing players after each turn was challenging too, and took a while to understand why the code I implemented wasn't changing the players.
 Again, I received help to rectify but I understand why the code used works and mine didn't.